Kin-Protocol/Kin-Protocol/README.md

 ## Staking

 In order to cast a vote your Kin must be locked in the staking module and will be subject to slashing to rectify negative repercussions of governance votes.
+Staking by definition comes with risks.
+Prior to implementation of an incentive system the risk will be the slashing and the reward will be your influence over the ecosystem.

 ## Incentives